vcalv/qlipmon/README.md

  * In some, the selections were truncated and distinct selections with equal truncations were considered to be identical.
  * In others there was no real integration with rofi, meaning you couldn't run it as part of combi for example.
- * Others were constantly polling the selection buffer and did not employ an asynchronous aproach
+ * Others were constantly polling the selection buffer and did not employ an asynchronous approach
  * I also wanted the ability to get notified of new selections and take any actions I deemed appropriate.
 A dbus interface seemed perfect for this.